Best Position to Sleep with a Stuffy Nose

 If you experience seasonal allergies, you understand mouth breathing, sometimes even for months on end during hay fever season.

 And some people suffer from a stuffy nose year-round.
 Allergies to dust mites, pets, smoke, or laundry detergent can irritate a chronic allergy.
 Any kind of allergy that causes your sinuses to swell can contribute to a stuffy nose.
-Try these solutions to help your stuffy allergic nose:
+Try these solutions to help your stuffy allergic stuffy or runny nose out:

 • Wash blankets and sheets often